 Global Insurance Operations.
-For our insurance subsidiaries, we routinely monitor our customer retention rates for all measurable lines of business, excluding nonrecurring products, travel products, (e.g., surety transactional risk products and political risk coverages).
+For our insurance subsidiaries, we routinely monitor our customer retention rates for all measurable lines of business, excluding nonrecurring products (e.g., surety products, travel products, transactional risk products and political risk coverages).
 We include this measure in our internal management reporting, ensuring we account for and address any unexpected changes within a business unit.
 We look at customer retention on both a premium-weighted and policy-countweighted basis.
-We feel each diagnostic is informative, and we analyze customer retention at lower segmented levels where useful.
-Our methodology does not adjust the calculation for involuntarily terminated customers as provided for by the SASB methodology; this generally results in a lower reported retention rate for our business than if we had adjusted for these customers in accordance with the SASB methodology.
+Each diagnostic is informative, and we analyze customer retention at lower segmented levels where useful.
+Our methodology does not adjust the calculation for involuntarily terminated customers as provided for by the SASB methodology.

-Due to the wide diversification of business written by our insurance subsidiaries, the expected customer retention ratio varies significantly across our business units.
-Most of our business units achieve retention ratios between 75% and close to 100%, which remain relatively consistent over time.
+Due to the wide diversification of business written by our

+insurance subsidiaries, the expected customer retention ratio varies significantly across our business units.
+Most of our business units achieve retention ratios between 75% and close to 100%, which have remained relatively consistent over time.

 U.S. Mortgage Insurance Operations.
 We do not track customer retention rates for our U.S. MI subsidiaries because we do not have direct contact with consumers.
 Instead, for our MI business, the customer is a lending institution.
 Based on this structure, a more meaningful metric is the retention rate of new insurance written ("NIW"), a common term in mortgage insurance that refers to the aggregate dollar amount of newly insured mortgage loans.
-In 2021 and 2022, on average, more than 89% of the lender home offices that submitted at least one loan (or unit count) that became NIW submitted at least one loan (or unit count) that became NIW the following quarter.
+In 2022 and 2023, on average, more than 86% of the lender home offices that submitted at least one loan (or unit count) that became NIW, submitted at least one loan (or unit count) that became NIW the following quarter.

 U.S. Reinsurance Operations.
-We do not track customer retention at a group level for our U.S.-based reinsurance business because we do not find it a useful metric, given that our customers are insurance companies and our strategic focus is on adjusting capacity in different markets based on pricing.
-Although the metric is not relevant at a group level, some individual departments do track retention rates when it makes sense for their part of the business.
+We do not track customer retention at a group level for our U.S.-based reinsurance business because we do not find it a useful metric, given that our customers are insurance companies, and our strategic focus is on adjusting capacity in different markets based on pricing.
+Although the metric is irrelevant at a group level, some individual departments track retention rates when it makes sense for their part of the business.